airbytehq/airbyte/docusaurus/README.md

 ### Checking for broken links

-Airbyte docs site checks link with Docusaurus at build time, and with an additional GitHub action
+Airbyte's docs site checks links with Docusaurus at build time, and with an additional GitHub action
 periodically:

 - Running the build process will **check for broken links**, please read the output and address any